luHub/dev-os/QUEST_1_THE_KERNEL_DROP_ZONE.md

 # Side Quest "Linux Kernel" selecting a Drop Zone

-There is now better path than going with friends, so as seasoned developer and with seasoned developers as friends and being electrical engineers the safest place to start seems to be in "Drivers", later of course we can move to other areas but as a starting point given the knowledge according to my freind, chat GTP, and common sense this is a good place to start.
+There is now better path than going with friends, so as seasoned developer and with seasoned developers as friends and being electrical engineers the safest place to start seems to be in "Drivers", later of course we can move to other areas but as a starting point given the knowledge according to my friend, chat GTP, and common sense this is a good place to start.

 #### Drivers